iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 IEP.
 If your IEP is more complicated, then you may have to extend the guidelines to cover your data.

+Throughout these examples, at each stage, content is omitted or held back for later sections.
+When content is left out, an ellipsis (&ldquo;&hellip;&rdquo;) appears in place of the omitted text.

 ### IEP XML instance document

 The IEP represents an object, evident in an instance by an outside set of